Vyral/scott-griffin/_posts/2018-07-11-the-importance-of-knowing-your-deductible.md

 Do you know what your insurance deductible is?

 In most cases, people tend to select a 1% rate in case of things like hail or fire damage.
-So if someone with a 1% annual rate has a $250,000 home, then their deductible would amount to $2,500.
+This means that if someone with a 1% annual rate has a $250,000 home, then their deductible would amount to $2,500.

 But in some cases, **people may take shortcuts and attempt to get a lower annual rate on their insurance premium by selecting a rate of 2% or 3%.** This can land you in hot water, though.
 To explain why, I’d like to recount a scenario I encountered recently.